-He then turned to her with not a bit of pity portrayed upon him.
+He then turned to her with a startling lack of pity portrayed upon him.
 “Now,” he instructed.
 “Do not call upon me, the whole lot of you.”

 Stunned by the absence of empathy for his daughter, the maid could only nod whilst faking her understanding.
-“Yes, Your Grace,” she said meekly, and then left him to be.
+“Yes, Your Grace,” she uttered, shaking, and left him to be.

 As the doors to the library shut once more, the king found a spot against the windowsill where he could see the clouds of dark grey peak just over the garden.
 It was quiet again, and he was grateful for this.
 The thunder would roll in, and the night would pass soon, and all that was well would be well again, just as it was before.